noahjkrueger/326-dubblestuforeo/docs/devnotes.md

 - IMPORTANT: add .env to .gitignore

 # Changes
+## Image Storage w/in DB (THIS SUCKED)
+this was hard asf bruh I am burnt out but it works now. in create_guide.js, the uploaded image is converted to base64 and sent over HTTP and finally into the DB.
+Images then display normally.
+For updte profile, copy this code.
+DO NOT CHANGE THE ORDER of this.app.use(....) in index.js.
+If you need to add any more, do so after the current things.
 ## index.js
 - uses express-session / cookieParser
     - no more cookie hijacking! we have real cookies!